sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 ### Dataset integration
 - Consult the Glossary or additional sources for help
-- Are there batch effects in the data?
+- Are there any batch effects in the data?
 Is batch correction / dataset integration necessary?
 - Following the question above, which parameters allow you to say that batch effects are present?
 - Would a simple linear regression be sufficient for removing batch effects on your dataset?
 - Which method for batch effect would you choose?
 - How could you tell the batch correction procedure worked?
+- Where in the Seurat object is your integrated data stored ()?
 - Describe in form of text the rational for this step in your markdown report.

 <br/>